How Much Do Porcelain Veneers Cost in Nashville?

 How long do porcelain veneers last?

 Quality porcelain veneers last 10 to 15 years, and many patients get 20 or more with good care.
 Longevity comes down to habits: daily brushing and flossing, regular cleanings, and not using your teeth as tools.
-Avoid biting ice, pens, and fingernails, and your veneers hold up far longer.
+Avoid biting ice, pens, and fingernails, and veneers hold up far longer.

 Veneers or Invisalign for crooked teeth?